What is a Small Church Community?

 A Small Church Community (SCC) is a group of 8 to 10 parishioners who gather to reflect on their lives in the light of the Gospel.
 The early Christians gathered in small groups, most frequently in a home.
 That experience allowed for a deep sharing of faith and life.

 How Do I Join?

 Yearly all parishioners are invited to participate in an initial experience of Small Church Community, generally during the fall.

 For additional information, please call the Parish Office at 614-882-2109 or e-mail Mary Reichley, Pastoral Associate, at firstname.lastname@example.org.

 How Often Do They Meet?

-Groups will begin with an initial 6 week session starting the week of January 12 with the opportunity to continue throughout the year.
+Groups will begin with an initial 6 week session starting September 28, 2014 with the opportunity to continue throughout the year.
 Meeting times vary in respect to time of day and the day of the week.